Mortgage Calculator,

 No taxes or fees: The simulator does not account for capital gains taxes, dividend taxes, management fees, inflation, or transaction costs, all of which reduce real returns.
 A 10% nominal return might be 6-7% after taxes and fees.

 Cash flow timing: Contributions and withdrawals are applied at the end of each monthly step (post-growth).
+Monthly recurring cash flows are modeled directly; non-monthly recurring choices such as bi-weekly are mapped into the monthly simulation timeline as an approximation.
 Withdrawals are capped at the available balance to prevent negative values.